You must to Register, or Create Account

 Provider Resources for Assisted Living

 This webinar will cover a range of topics related to HUD’s Residential Care Facility Mortgage Insurance Program.
 For those unfamiliar with the Section 232 Residential Care facilities Mortgage Insurance Program, the presenters will also briefly summarize the program and its benefits.
 Additionally, the session will include opportunities to ask any Section 232-related questions you may have.
-This webinar is open to AHCA/NCAL members and non-members.
-The webinar will be recorded.
-There is no charge for participation.
+This webinar is free and open to all.

 Presentation topics will include: